Harshal0902/Reconnect-Ed/README.md

 ## 💡 Inspiration

 Around $280 billion were spent on mental health services in 2020, but still many people were unable to get proper care due to lack of funds.
-Sustainable mental health care works to: Prevent mental illness, develop social capital, and foster mental wellbeing and individual, societal, and community resilience.
+Sustainable mental health care works to: Prevent mental illness, develop social capital, and foster mental well-being and individual, societal, and community resilience.
 Encourage the management of mental health by patients, employees, and caregivers.
 Cut back on needless activity.

 ## 💻 What it does

 Our web app "Sustainable Health" is built with the following features:
 - Listen to music to calm your mind.
-- For every donation get a chance to plant tree.
+- For every donation get a chance to plant a tree.
-- Donate to NGO for helping people with mental illness.
+- Donate to NGOs for helping people with mental illness.
-- Help people suffering from Mental Health and save planet.
+- Help people suffering from Mental Health and save the planet.

 ## ⚙️ How we built it